2001–02 Czech Cup

-The 2001–02 Czech Cup was the ninth season of the annual football knock-out tournament of the Czech Republic.
-Winners Slavia Prague qualified for the 2002–03 UEFA Cup.
+The 2001–02 Czech Cup was the ninth edition of the annual football knockout tournament organized by the Czech Football Association of the Czech Republic.

+Slavia Prague prevailed at the 13 May 2002 Cup and qualified for the 2002–03 UEFA Cup.

 Teams

 Preliminary round

 38 teams were originally scheduled to take part in the preliminary round; however, the match between Rousínov and Dosta Bystrc was not played and both teams advanced to round 1 along with the winners of the other 18 matches.